carpentries/instructor-training/_episodes/12-live.md

 ### Use Illustrations

-Most lesson material comes with illustrations, and these may help learners to understand the stages of the lesson and to organise the material.
+Most lesson material comes with illustrations, and these may help learners to understand the stages of the lesson and to organize the material.
 What can work really well is when you as instructor generate the illustrations on the white/blackboard as you progress through the material.
 This allows you to build up diagrams, making